WyattBlair77/fractal_rendering/README.md

 # fractal_rendering
 Helping a friend understand how fractals are closely related to recursion.
+Currently set to generate the Koch curve.
+I plan to eventually add a directory containing many different recursive functions, each of which generate a different fractal, which main.py will call in it's curve(...) function.

 # uses two functions:
 - curve(current_curve, current_level, desired_level):